White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Chicago White Sox will send Grayson Rodriguez and Michael Kopech, respectively, to the mound when the two clubs square off on Monday at Oriole Park at Camden Yards, at 7:05 PM ET.
+The Baltimore Orioles will look to Gunnar Henderson for continued offensive production when they square off against Andrew Benintendi and the Chicago White Sox on Tuesday.

-The Orioles are listed as -250 moneyline favorites for this matchup with the White Sox (+195).
-The total is 9 runs for the contest (with -105 odds on the over and -115 odds to go under).
+The Orioles are -250 moneyline favorites in this matchup with the White Sox (+195).
+A 9-run total has been listed in the game.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.